yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 chainctl_linux_x86_64 --help
 ```

 > Note: If you get the help menu for the chainctl utility, it worked!
+You successfully installed a package (executable binary file) just as well as a package manager does.

 This stuff comes up more than we think...